coala/teams/community/gsoc_responsibilities.md

 #### Bonding Phase

 - Get in touch with your mentor.
+- Write a project description on http://projects.coala.io/
+- Finish any incomplete pre-requisites.
 - The first two weeks of the bonding period are strictly for scheduling time.
   This means that besides setting up the schedule, students should only work on things like cEPs.